The following passage in John 7 has baffled me for a long time.

 This is a dramatic scene for three reasons:

-2. The location is the most important building in Israel—he was “teaching in the temple courts” (v.
+- Location – the most important building in Israel—he was “teaching in the temple courts” (see v.
 28).

-3. The timing is also dramatic—on the final day of a major pilgrimage festival when crowds of people were present.
+- Timing – on the final day of a major pilgrimage festival in Jerusalem when crowds of people were present.
 This particular “festival” was the Feast of Tabernacles or Booths, a one-week celebration of God’s provision for Israel during their wilderness wandering.
+On each of the seven days of the Feast of Tabernacles water, a symbol of divine blessings, was poured over the altar of burnt offering.
 In this festive setting Jesus raises his voice, inviting people to come to him and drink.

 The Problem